-Delivering a PPP (being a long-term, high-value and strategically important arrangement between public and private sector partners) requires experienced and dedicated support.
-Our lawyers have a wealth of experience advising both public and private sector partners (and funders) on the Private Finance Initiative (PFI) and other PPP arrangements.
+Delivering a PPP project (being a long-term, high-value and strategically important arrangement between public and private sector partners) requires experienced and dedicated support.
+Our PPP lawyers have a wealth of experience advising both public and private sector partners (and funders) on the Private Finance Initiative (PFI) and other PPP arrangements.

 Advising Cheshire East Council on innovative proposals to procure a development partner to work with them to exploit geo-thermal resources.
 This would be the first deep geo-thermal project of its type in the UK.